pyp22/Minitel/README.md

 ## Sound

-You can trigger a bip by calling this fucntion with a duration (in milliseconds)
+You can trigger a bip by calling this function with a duration (in milliseconds)
 ```
 minitel.bip(1000);
 ```